An exceptionally valuable way to ensure that your UCAS personal statement is written perfectly is to use a template.

 - Outline your value to the institution

 - Reiterate your motivation from the opening section

-I’ve made suggestions for the length of each section in the free downloadable personal statement template below, but they’re just intended as a guide – there’s enough flexibility in the template for some variation.
+I’ve made suggestions for the length of each section in the free downloadable personal statement template below, but they’re just intended as a personal statement checker – there’s enough flexibility in the template for some variation.